Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Preliminary Discussion: Specifics of adversarial attacks on MLsgAPP

 \subsection{Special considerations for generating adversarial examples against MLsgAPPs}

-The adversarial examples against power-related tasks in the power system domain are different from those against image-recognition tasks in the CV domain.
-A typical example of the adversarial example against an image-related ML model is as follows.
-Given an image of $2000\times1000$ pixels representing a green traffic light, by changing just 1 pixel at one corner of the image, the NN classifier would misclassify it as a red light.
-However, the only modified pixel should be changed with a large error, that is, the modified pixel should be red color to mislead the green light to red light \cite{wu2020traficlight}.
-This is not applicable in power systems because every power variable has its own physical constraints and limits.
-Different variables are correlated with each other via physics laws.
-Even though only one power data is modified, the input of MLpsAPPs will be regarded as an outlier due to the inconsistency.
+The adversarial example against MLsgAPP is different from that against the image-related application in the CV domain.
+A typical example of adversarial examples in the CV domain is as follows.
+Given an image of $2000\times1000$ pixels representing a red traffic light, by changing just 1 pixel at one corner of the image, the NN classifier could misclassify it as a green light (as shown in Fig. \ref{fig:adversarialexample}).
+However, the only modified pixel should be changed with a large error, that is, the modified pixel should be the green color to mislead the red light to green light \cite{wu2020traficlight}.
+This is not applicable in power systems because every power data has its physical constraints and limits.
+Different power variables are correlated with each other via physics laws.
+Even though only one power data is modified, the input of MLpsAPP will be regarded as an outlier due to the inconsistency.